 - An additional three to five letters of support that reflect and are specifically related to the criteria, including those endorsements from individuals outside of the nominee’s home institution (supporting letters should interpret the impact that the nominee has had on his/her field and pharmacy education and provide evidence of contributions to instruction, research/scholarly activities in education, and professional/public service/outreach in education).

-- The dossier should be submitted as a single PDF with a cover sheet dividing each section by 11:59 p.m.
-PST on Friday, December 4, 2020.
+- The dossier should be submitted online by 11:59 p.m.
+PST on Monday, December 4, 2023.
 Materials will then be reviewed by the selection committee once an initial screening is completed.

-- Questions regarding the nomination or submission process should contact Kelly Ragucci, Vice President of Professional Development.
+Questions regarding the nomination or submission process should contact Adam Jackson, AACP Manager of Governance.